raphaelmansuy/tutorials/24-mcp.md

     return {"report_id": f"report_{customer_id}_{report_type}"}
 ```

-## OAuth 2.1 Security Implementation
+## Enterprise-Grade Security with OAuth 2.1

-Enterprise-grade security is built into MCP through OAuth 2.1 with Resource Indicators.
-This ensures tokens are only used by their intended recipients, preventing the most common security vulnerabilities in distributed systems.
+Enterprise-grade security is implemented in MCP through OAuth 2.1 with Resource Indicators.
+This helps ensure tokens are only used by their intended recipients, reducing common security vulnerabilities in distributed systems.

+*Note: OAuth 2.1 is currently in draft status.
+Please verify the latest specification status before production implementation.*

 ### OAuth 2.1 Authentication Flow: Step-by-Step Process